 Konkursniveauet i Kina forventes at stige yderligere i løbet af 2018, da virksomhederne står over for strammere kreditvilkår samt den igangværende omlægning af den kinesiske økonomi.

-Insolvencies are also expected to rise further after a substantial increase in 2016, as overcapacity and high indebtedness remain an issue in many sectors (especially construction, steel and metals, shipping, mining, paper).
+Despite better than expected economic growth in 2017 (see below), business insolvencies in China are expected to increase further in 2018.
+Companies face tighter lending conditions while the economic structure is changing with a rebalancing towards services and consumption.
+This will inevitably lead to shrinking business opportunities for sectors such as steel, metals, shipping and mining.
+The situation is exacerbated by the fact that excess capacity and high indebtedness remain an issue in those industries.
 While listed and state-owned businesses still benefit from stronger support from banks and shareholders, more caution is recommended when dealing with small and medium-sized private businesses, as many of them - even those active in better-performing industries - often suffer from limited financing facilities.

 Head of state: President and General Secretary of the Chinese Communist Party (CCP) Xi Jinping (since March 2013)

 Head of government: Prime Minister Li Keqiang (since March 2013)

 Form of government: One-party system, ruled by the CCP

 Population: 1.38 billion